k21971/EvilHack/doc/evilhack-changelog.md

 - New spells: summon animal, summon elemental
 - Bracers can be made of wood, Bracers of the First Circle will not interfere with spellcasting
+- Fix: wearing bracers would prevent Samurai from using their weapon-shattering blow